 If you have experience in cybersecurity, and you want to earn a certification, I suggest one of these three:

 Each of these certifications can be earned by passing one exam.
 CySA+ focuses on the detection and response to cyber threats.
 CISA focuses on systems audit, control, and security.
 CEH focuses on penetration testing.
 All of these exams require significant preparation, but there is an abundance of good study materials available.

 There is strong demand for people who configure and administer networking equipment and services on-premise and in the cloud.
 If you currently work with servers or routers, or in a cloud environment, you may want to consider the following certifications.

 Both Network+ and Cloud+ certifications consist of a single test.
-Network+ focuses on the network-related technologies such as file transfer, IP addressing, routers, switches, and other network technologies.
-Cloud+ focuses on virtualization of servers, cloud security, and resource management.
+Network+ focuses on network-related technologies such as file transfer, IP addressing, routers, switches, and other network technologies.
+Cloud+ focuses on the virtualization of servers, cloud security, and resource management.

 Hardware, Services, and Infrastructure Career Path

 There is also still strong demand for IT professionals that help support, build, and maintain a company’s IT infrastructure.
 If you want to support desktop services or other infrastructure services, I would recommend the following certifications.

 CompTIA A+ requires you to pass two exams that focus on hardware and operating system fundamentals.
 If you are just starting out in the computer industry (especially if you work at a help desk), this is a great certification to earn.
 Server+ is a single test that focuses on supporting server hardware and software.
 All CompTIA exams are vendor neutral, meaning they do not solely focus on one vendor’s hardware or software.
 MCSA–Windows Server consists of three exams that solely focus on Windows Server 2016.